 I'd definitely recommend this place for a friendly local experience.

-http://traquewaterwheel.com/ about 1 year ago
+http://traquewaterwheel.com/ over 1 year ago

 You had your tour but i still want to share my experience :)

 I had a street food tour in Hanoi last year which included a part of cooking class and another part enjoying street foods .
 That was so great !
 The cooking class is a traditional vietnamese food, that is quite different with other cooking class .
 The company name is Foodie Tour (https://foodietours.vn/en/) .
 I found a video of that cooking class (https://www.youtube.com/watch?v=Ubhz1wWL1eE) .
-Wow, i want to do it again. about 1 year ago
+Wow, i want to do it again. over 1 year ago